1) You know where your food comes from

 4) Local food tastes better

 Local produce, like that sold at farmers markets and through CSAs, has generally been picked within the past day or two, keeping its bold flavor and crisp texture.
+Food imported from far away is older and has traveled on trucks or planes, and sat in warehouses before it gets to you.

 5) Local seasonal food is better for you